vidaxl-com/cowlog/packages/directory-fixture-provider/README.md

 // gives you the number of files changed
 ```

-If a new file is added, deleted or an existing changed each counts as a change
+If a new file is added, deleted or an existing changed each count as a change
 here.

 ### changeNumbers